ryrob30/mobile-services.en/help/using/in-app-messaging/t-mob-trig-in-app-open-app-from-push.md

 uuid: e1c8e29d-1c2b-47b2-8ab2-6b6e15df86f6
 ---

-# Trigger an In-App Message when the App is Opened from a Push Message{#trigger-an-in-app-message-when-the-app-is-opened-from-a-push-message}
+# Trigger an in-app message when the app is opened from a push message{#trigger-an-in-app-message-when-the-app-is-opened-from-a-push-message}

 You can set the in-app message trigger to be the push message ID that is sent when a user opens the app from the push message.